Neutral wires are an essential component of electrical circuits, acting as the return path for electrical current to flow back to the source.

 Finally, faulty or damaged appliances can also cause neutral wire melting.

-If an appliance has a short circuit or other electrical issue, it can cause excess current to flow through the neutral wire, leading to overheating and melting.
+If an appliance has a short circuit or other electrical issues, it can cause excessive current to flow through the neutral wire, leading to overheating and melting.

 Additionally, if an appliance is old or worn out, it may draw more power than it should, which can also cause damage to the neutral wire.